Emperor Tenmu: Rise to power

-Naka appears to have ambiguously supported Prince Ōama as his successor; the 8th century chronicle Nihon Shoki inconsistently labels him as a crown prince.
+Naka appears to have ambiguously supported Prince Ōama as his successor; the 8th century chronicle Nihon Shoki inconsistently labels him as heir.
 Naka moved the capital to the Ōtsu Palace in Ōmi Province in 667 and was formally enthroned as Emperor Tenji the next year.
 Following this, he distanced himself from his brother to support his own favorite son, Prince Ōtomo, as his successor.
 The Tōshi Kaden, an 8th century history of the Fujiwara clan, relays an anecdote from Tenji's coronation banquet in 668, stating that Ōama startled Tenji by throwing a spear into the floorboards in front of him.
-Tenji is said to have drawn his sword and prepared to kill his brother, but the Fujiwara ancestor Nakatomi no Kamatari calmed his temper and saved the crown prince.
+Tenji is said to have drawn his sword and prepared to kill his brother, but the Fujiwara ancestor Nakatomi no Kamatari calmed his temper and saved Ōama.

 Ōtomo was granted the title of (prime minister) in early 671.
 The following day, either Ōama or Ōtomo was tasked with performing court duties; the chronicles are unclear and contradictory on who was entrusted with this role.
 In the eighth month of that year, Tenji became seriously ill and summoned Ōama, offering him the position as his successor.
 Either unwilling to become emperor or fearing that his acceptance would be used as pretext to have him removed from succession, Ōama refused, instead proposing that Tenji's consort Yamatohime serve as empress, with Ōtomo as her regent. Ōama shaved his hair and asked permission from Tenji to become a Buddhist monk; Tenji accepted two days later, and Ōama traveled to Yoshino Palace in southern Yamato Province with a small group followers.
 It is unknown if Tenji genuinely sought to offer the throne to his brother, or if the offer was made as part of a plot against him.